Nyerguds/MobiusMapEditor/README.md

 * Overlap detection now correctly scans the full footprint of buildings and terrain objects for the blocking object.
 * Sounds lists in RA triggers now have descriptions.
 * If you try to save an opened file but the folder it was loaded from is deleted, it will no longer give an error, but revert to "Save As" behaviour.
+* The chosen peview image in the Steam upload dialog will now also be used as in-game preview for the map.

+### Possible future features

+Some ideas that might get implemented in the future:

+* Add Tiberian Dawn Megamap support.
+(Sole Survivor map type)
+* Show bibs as their full size.
+* Indication on the UI of which tiles contain randomisable alternates.
+Possibly with the ability to switch between randomising or showing a palette with all alternates to pick from.
+* Separating mods between Tiberian Dawn and Red Alert, so they only activate on their specific map type.